 One thing that the spread of coronavirus has demonstrated is that most people can work remotely successfully.
 Many businesses had dragged their feet about implementing remote working, but the pandemic forced their hand.
 They had a few days to find ways to adapt their practices and infrastructure to keep employees working while working from home.

 Flash-forward to now, and 70% of businesses are considering changing their working practices completely to allow more remote working.
 The pandemic seems to have brought older, larger companies into a trend that many agile startups have been paving the way for in the last few years.

 It’s no surprise, either – not going into the office means no commute.
 The average daily commute is two hours, meaning that people get back a whole lot of time to get more done, whether that’s time with loved ones, relaxing, or catching up on sleep.
 This gives them more energy for work and removes the stress of travel.
 It also means there are fewer distractions, allowing people to focus more easily on their work and get more done.

 Allowing employees to work from home is good for mental and physical health.
 There are plenty of tools out there that businesses can invest in to embrace the remote working culture, too.

 Check out our blog post to find out how to make the most of remote working in your business.

-There are two types of technology that can help – those that keep employees in touch with each other when they’re working from home, and those that keep them socially distanced when in the office.
+There are two types of technology that can help with the future of work.
+Those that keep employees in touch with each other when they’re working from home.
+And those that keep them socially distanced when in the office.